tableau/TabPy/docs/tabpy-tools.md

 ## Authentication

-When TabPy is configured with authentication feature on client code has to specify credential to use during model deployment with `set_credentials` call for a client:
+When TabPy is configured with authentication feature on, client code has to specify the credentials to use during model deployment with `set_credentials` call for a client:

 ```python